 With the new CCPA and GDPR laws in place, unsolicited emails attract hefty fines.
 Hence, it is imperative for companies to ensure their customers are verified and comply with receiving emails.

 Stripo sends users an email to check if the email IDs are valid or not, once the users fill out their form.
-They get a one-click permission from the users themselves that they consent to receive the emails from you.
+They get one-click permission from the users themselves that they consent to receive the emails from you.

 With so many strategies available, companies have abundant choices.
 But it is imperative for them to not blindly follow anything and plan their campaigns to extract the most benefits.